Dependent Reachable Sets for the Constant Bearing Pursuit Strategy: Problem Statement

 Note that $v_D \geq v_I$ is a necessary and sufficient condition for $\psi_D(t)$ to exist, given any $\psi_I(t) \in (-\pi,\pi]$, as can be inferred from (\ref{eq:const_bear}).
 Furthermore, given $v_D\geq v_I$ and $\psi_I(t) \in (-\pi,\pi]$, $\psi_D(t) \in \left[-\dfrac{\pi}{2},\dfrac{\pi}{2}\right]$.
 In this paper, $v_D > v_I$ is considered for presenting theoretical and empirical results.
 The analysis corresponding to the limiting case of $v_D = v_I$ is presented in Section \ref{subsec:limit_case}.

-Given the dynamics of the independent agent per (\ref{eq:agent_Dyn}), its trajectory $\mathbf{x}_I(t),~t\geq0$ is a function of the control function $\mathbf{u}_I \in \mathcal{U}_I$.
-For every trajectory of the independent agent, there is a corresponding trajectory of the dependent agent that is obtained using the constant bearing feedback strategy.
+Given the dynamics of the independent agent per (\ref{eq:agent_Dyn}), its trajectory $\mathbf{x}_I(t),~t\geq0$ is a function of the control input $\mathbf{u}_I \in \mathcal{U}_I$.
+Since $\mathbf{u}_D(t)$ is a function of $\mathbf{u}_I(t)$, per (\ref{eq:const_bear}), for every trajectory of the independent agent, there is a corresponding trajectory of the dependent agent.
 Now, the problem statement examined in this paper is presented below.

-\begin{problem} For the set of all feasible trajectories of the independent agent, determine the corresponding set, $\mathcal{D}(t)$, of positions that will be reached by the dependent agent. \end{problem}
+\begin{problem} For the set of all feasible trajectories of the independent agent, determine the corresponding set, $\mathcal{D}(t)$, of positions (or states) that will be reached by the dependent agent following the constant bearing pursuit strategy. \end{problem}

-In other words, given that the dependent agent is committed to a constant bearing pursuit strategy, what is the set of points that the independent agent can force the dependent agent to reach?
+In other words, given that the dependent agent is committed to the constant bearing pursuit strategy, what is the set of points to which the independent agent can drive the dependent agent?
 When $v_D > v_I$, every possible trajectory of the independent agent will result in a \emph{capture} in finite time by the dependent agent that follows the constant bearing pursuit strategy.
 Here, capture refers to the event $\|\mathbf{x}_D(t)-\mathbf{x}_I(t)\|_2 \approx 0$.
 In this regard, the paper considers that the set $\mathcal{D}(t)$ comprises only those points that correspond to the active pursuit trajectories at a given time.
-By active pursuit trajectories, we mean those trajectories of the dependent agent that are yet to result in capture for the corresponding trajectory of the independent agent.
-The maximum capture time $t_c = a/(v_D-v_I)$ corresponds to an instance when the independent agent chooses the control input $\mathbf{u}_I(t) = [v_I,0]^\top$ for all time until capture.
+By active pursuit trajectories, we mean those trajectories of the dependent agent that have yet to result in capture for the corresponding trajectory of the independent agent.
+The maximum capture time $t_c = a/(v_D-v_I)$ corresponds to an instance in which the independent agent chooses the control input $\mathbf{u}_I(t) = [v_I,0]^\top$ for all time until capture.
 In the pursuit-evasion literature, this chosen control input of the independent agent corresponds to what is known as \emph{pure evasion}, which guarantees the maximum capture time.
-Note that as $v_I \rightarrow v_D$, $t_c \rightarrow \infty$.
+Note that as $v_D \rightarrow v_I$, $t_c \rightarrow \infty$.

 In this paper, a point from the 2D plane is either declared as a column vector of the form $\mathbf{x} = [x,y]^\top$, or denoted in the Cartesian form $X\left(x,y\right)$ as an ordered pair.
 The following section presents important results for the reachable set of the independent agent, which will be used to characterize the set $\mathcal{D}(t)$ for the dependent agent.